University Reporting Protocols: Child Abuse, Sexual Assault, and Child Pornography

 B. Sexual Assault:

-- Employees or volunteers who receive an allegation of sexual assault related to a member of the University community (faculty, staff or student) must report the alleged sexual assault to the MSU Police Department and the Office for Inclusion and Intercultural Initiatives (I3).
-The MSU Police Department will process the matter criminally and I3 will process the matter under University policy.
+- Volunteers who receive an allegation of sexual assault related to a member of the University community (faculty, staff or student) must report the alleged sexual assault to the MSU Police Department and the Office of Institutional Equity (OIE).
+The MSU Police Department will process the matter criminally and OIE will process the matter under University policy.
 This would include an allegation that an MSU community member (employee or volunteer) has sexually assaulted a child.

 C. Child Pornography: